timofurrer/colorful/README.md

 ### Style a string

 **colorful** provides multiple ways to use style a string.
 Most useful and expressive is probably the *method syntax* where you specify the modifiers and colors in the method name itself and pass the string as argument to this method.
-However, you can also `str().format()`.
+However, you can also [`colorful.format()`](#3-style-a-string-with-colorfulformatstring-args-kwargs) or [`str.format()`](https://docs.python.org/3.6/library/stdtypes.html#str.format).

 #### (1) Style a string with a method call